 Most of what I do, and love, is individual therapy with people whose lives have been touched by cancer in some way.
 This includes individuals recently diagnosed, going through treatment, transitioning from treatment to survivorship, long term survivors, those who have experienced recurrence, and those facing the end of life.
 I also work closely with the family or friends who provide care and support to cancer patients and survivors.
+I have particular expertise working with those who have undergone blood marrow/stem cell transplant and their family caregivers.

 I use a compassionate, integrative, and strength-based approach to counseling and psychotherapy, using treatment techniques and modalities best suited to the individual needs of my clients.
 These modalities include, but are not limited to, supportive-expressive, insight-oriented, cognitive-behavioral, interpersonal, meaning-centered, and existential therapies.
 In addition, I use relaxation, guided imagery, and mindfulness techniques as appropriate.